MrjTheDeveloper/ios-battery-checker/README.md

 ## Troubleshoot

 "I don't have a log-aggregated file on my iOS Device"
-> Make sure under Analytics & Improvements the "Share iPhone & Watch Analytics" is turned on.
-If it wasn't turned on, turn it on and wait a few hours or days until you find a file named "log-aggregated".
-After you have your file, it is recommended to turn off Analytics.
+> Make sure that the Share iPhone & Watch Analytics option is enabled under Analytics & Enhancements.
+If it is not, enable the option and wait a few hours or days until you find a file named "log-aggregated".
+After that, it is recommended to disable Analytics.